mem48/geocompr/main.md

 This is, for example, the case for subsetting as base R's `[` and tidyverse's `filter()` let you also subset spatial data based on the spatial extent of another spatial object (see Chapter \@ref(spatial-data-operations)).
 That is, the skills you learn here are cross-transferable which is also why this chapter lays the foundation for the next chapter (Chapter \@ref(spatial-data-operations)) which extends the here presented methods to the spatial world.

-In the case of raster data we will learn how to create, and how to extract cell values from one layer and multiple layers at once (subsetting).
+In the case of raster data we will learn how to create continuous and categorical raster layers, and how to extract cell values from one layer and multiple layers at once (subsetting).
-Finally, we will introduce the concept of map algebra.
-Since the underlying mathematics is a special case of matrix algebra^[A position of an indiviudal raster cell corresponds to a position in space.
-Map algebra makes sure that the value changes during some processing but not the corresponding position.
-This one-to-one locational correspondence works for additions and substractions in matrix algebra but not for multiplications, divisions, etc.
-By contrast, map algebra retains the one-to-one locational correspondence for these operations as well.] (see above), we present them in this chapter (non-spatial attribute operations).
+Finally, we will have a peak glance at global raster operations by summarizing descriptively entire raster datasets.

 ## Vector attribute manipulation
 As outlined in Chapter \@ref(spatial-class), **sf** provided support for simple features in R and made them work with generic R functions such as `plot()` and `summary()` (as can be seen by executing `methods("summary")` and/or `methods("plot")`).